bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 We can explicitly specify the name and the method by changing the `form` property of `@FormValidation` annotation or the `onValidationFailed` property.

-The submit parameters will be passed to `onPostValidationFailed` method.
+The submit parameters will be passed to the `onPostValidationFailed` method.

 ### View

-Specify the element name to get the `input` elements and error messages.
+Specify the element name to get the `input` elements and error messages

 ```php?start_inline
   $form->input('name'); // <input id="name" type="text" name="name" size="20" maxlength="20" />